wing8169/node-dalle/README.md

 # Introduction

-Simple image generation tool with NodeJS + TypeScript + HTMX + Marko + OPENAPI
+Simple image generation tool with NodeJS + TypeScript + HTMX + Marko + OpenAI API

 # How to run

-1. If you encounter any issues missing packages, try install via `npm install -g <package-name>` as there are some global dependencies to compile the webpack.
+1. If you encounter any issues missing packages, try install via `npm install -g <package-name>` as there are some global dependencies to compile the code.

 # References